Learning To Spot Fake News: Start With A Gut Check

 A new working paper, by the same Stanford researchers cited earlier, provides support for this proposition.

 They pit professional fact-checkers against historians and undergraduates.
-When evaluating web sites and searching for information online, the researchers said, "fact checkers arrived at more warranted conclusions in a fraction of the time."
+When evaluating websites and searching for information online, the researchers said, "fact-checkers arrived at more warranted conclusions in a fraction of the time."

 Four moves and a habit

-Caulfield has distilled this approach into what he calls "Four moves and a habit," in a free online textbook that he's published.
+Caulfield has distilled this approach into what he calls "Four moves and a habit," in a free online textbook that he has published.
 It's aimed at college students, but frankly it's relevant to everyone.

 The moves are:

-- Check for previous work: Look around to see if someone else has already fact-checked the claim or provided a synthesis of research.
+- Check for previous work: Look around to see whether someone else has already fact-checked the claim or provided a synthesis of research.
 [Some places to look: Wikipedia, Snopes, Politifact and NPR's own Fact Check website.]

-- Go upstream to the source: Most web content is not original.
+- Go upstream to the source: Most Web content is not original.
 Get to the original source to understand the trustworthiness of the information.
 Is it a reputable scientific journal?
 Is there an original news media account from a well-known outlet?
-If that's not immediately apparent, then move to step 3.
+If that is not immediately apparent, then move to step 3.

 - Read laterally: Once you get to the source of a claim, read what other people say about the source (publication, author, etc.).
 The truth is in the network.

-- Circle back: If you get lost, or hit dead ends or find yourself going down a rabbit hole, back up and start over.
+- Circle back: If you get lost or hit dead ends or find yourself going down a rabbit hole, back up and start over.

 Finally, Caulfield argues in his book that one of the most important weapons of fact-checking comes from inside the reader: "When you feel strong emotion — happiness, anger, pride, vindication — and that emotion pushes you to share a 'fact' with others, STOP."